Dog-Friendly Gold Coast, QLD: Visiting with a Dog

 The Gold Coast has no shortage of dog-friendly cafes to dine at with your dog, with most cafes that have outdoor dining areas welcoming dogs, although it’s always best to check in advance.
 Alternatively, run a quick Google search for “dog-friendly cafe”, to find out what the locals are currently recommending.

-One popular dog-friendly cafe we visited is the Anchor Buoy Restaurant, located at the marina at Sanctuary Cove.
+One popular dog-friendly cafe we visited was the Anchor Buoy, now known as Waterside, located at the marina at Sanctuary Cove.
 With a pets welcome sticker on the pavement outside making it clear it was dog-friendly, there were plenty of pups joining their owners for brunch or coffee on the morning we visited.

 Anchor Buoy Cafe and Bar